-These Terms of Service (the "Terms") constitute a binding legal agreement between Parex Finance Inc., an Ontario corporation with registered office at 1907 Baseline Rd, Unit 104, Ottawa, Ontario, K2C 0C7, Canada ("Parex", "we", "us"), and the business or individual using our services (the "Merchant", "you").
+These Terms of Service (the "Terms") constitute a binding legal agreement between Parex Finance Inc., an Ontario corporation with registered office at 1907 Baseline Rd, Unit 104, Ottawa, Ontario, K2C 0C7, Canada ("Parex", "we", "us"), and the business using our services (the "Client", "you").

 1. Parties and scope

-These Terms govern your access to and use of the payment-processing, clearing, reserve, and — once launched — crypto on-ramp and off-ramp services made available by Parex (collectively, the "Services").
+These Terms govern your access to and use of the virtual IBAN account, foreign-exchange, money-transfer, and stablecoin on-ramp and off-ramp services made available by Parex (collectively, the "Services").
+The Services are provided exclusively to business clients and are not available to retail consumers.

-Specific commercial terms, pricing, settlement schedules, and product-level conditions are set out in a separate Merchant Agreement or Order Form executed between Parex and the Merchant.
-In the event of conflict between the Merchant Agreement and these Terms, the Merchant Agreement prevails for that Merchant.
+Specific commercial terms, pricing, settlement schedules, and product-level conditions are set out in a separate Client Agreement or Order Form executed between Parex and the Client.
+In the event of conflict between the Client Agreement and these Terms, the Client Agreement prevails for that Client.

 2. Definitions